BlockchainAsset/cairo-contracts/README.md

 # Cairo Contracts

-A list of smart contracts written in Cairo 1.0 for StarkNet.
+A collection of smart contracts written in Cairo 1.0 (Starknet).

 ## Requirements